Kuberwastaken/engram/plan.md

           // ... other branches
         };
         ```
-    - [ ] Render subjects as a grid when branch and semester are selected:
+    - [ ] Render subjects as a grid when branch and semester are selected using Tailwind and Next.js components:
         ```jsx
         const subjects = subjectsData[branch]?.[semester] || [];
         return (